Affiliate links on Android Authority may earn us a commission. Learn more.

 - Garmin Fenix 6 series: Featuring last-gen tech, the Fenix 6 series is still a line of powerful devices and a good way to save some cash.
 The devices can often be found on sale for significantly less than their launch price.

-- Garmin Venu 2: Now that the Venu 2 Plus is out, the original is available for a discount across many retailers.
-If you don’t mind skipping a few smartwatch features and the ECG app, this is a worthy option.
+- Garmin Venu 2 Plus: Now that the Venu 3 is out, the previous model is available for a discount across many retailers.
+If you need an ECG app now, this is a worthy option.

 - Garmin vivosmart 5: Garmin reentered the fitness tracker game with the vivosmart 5.
 The latest adds a touchscreen display and interchangeable bands.